AEYCEN/ArkCulator/README.md

     You can either write the full word or just the first letter (e.g. `t` for tek)

+> [!NOTE]
-> ℹ️ If the selected structure type is indestructible by the selected weapon, you will receive a message before you can make any further entries.
+> If the selected structure type is indestructible by the selected weapon, you will receive a message before you can make any further entries.

 4. How many HP has this structure right now?